 Working with engineers and producers such as Geoff Emerrick, Ethan Johns, John Frasier, and Will.i.am across a variety of genres has provided Gordon with an incredible breadth of experience to apply to the projects he works on and collaborates with.
 Artists he has worked with include Paolo Nutini, Sam Smith, Novelist and Shirley Bassey.

-Gordon loves to embrace the best new technology has to offer and combine it with the fantastic legacy of equipment and techniques Abbey Road is famous for.
+Gordon loves to embrace the best new technology and combine it with the fantastic legacy of equipment and techniques Abbey Road is famous for.
 He is equally at home with vintage drum kits and drum machines, analogue synths and pianos, a two-piece punk band and a symphony orchestra.

 Gordon is passionate about capturing, manipulating and reproducing sound to deliver the best experience possible to artists and listeners.